SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits: Problem Formulation and Our Proposed Method

+Here, $\Gamma$ summarizes the total calibration error, including residual anchor-label noise, ordinal-scale mismatch, PAC identification error, and guardrail-LM approximation error.
+Theorem~\ref{thm:main_anchor_calibration} shows that, when the retained anchors sufficiently specify the target rubric, the NT logits provide a bounded numerical signal aligned with the intended policy-conditioned maliciousness score.
+Thus, SelfGrader avoids relying on open-ended safety keywords and instead reads out safety evidence directly from token-level logits.

 \textbf{Step 2: DPL Scoring Rule.} In Step~1, we obtain the NT-based logits $Z_{\mu}$ using a maliciousness evaluation prompt.
 However, relying on a single perspective may introduce bias into the safety measurement.
 To mitigate this, we additionally design a benignness evaluation prompt (denoted by $P_D^{(-)}$), constructed analogously to the maliciousness prompt (denoted by $P_D^{(+)}$) but tailored to grade the benignness of $P$.
-These two guardrail prompts yield two sets of NT-based logits: $Z_{\mu}^{(+)} \in \mathbb{R}^{L \times Q}$ for maliciousness and $Z_{\mu}^{(-)} \in \mathbb{R}^{L \times Q}$ for benignness, based on which we measure the safety of $P$.
+These two guardrail prompts yield two sets of NT-based logits: $Z_{\mu}^{(+)} \in \mathbb{R}^{Q}$ for maliciousness and $Z_{\mu}^{(-)} \in \mathbb{R}^{Q}$ for benignness, based on which we measure the safety of $P$.
+The final guardrail queries $P_D$ are provided in Appendix~\ref{appendixsec:prompt1}, and Appendix~\ref{appendixsec:prompt2}.